multiversx/mx-docs/docs/developers/relayed-transactions.md

 ### Preparing relayed v1 transaction using erdjs

-`erdjs` has built-in support for relayed transactions version 1, by using a builder which allows one to prepare such a transaction.
+`mx-sdk-js-core` has built-in support for relayed transactions version 1, by using a builder which allows one to prepare such a transaction.

 Resources: